 Individual level: Sustainability starts with YOU

 Step 8: Identify all the areas of improvement in your company

 An important first step in bringing sustainability to work is to manually identify your office’s sustainability pain points.
 Does your office have energy-efficient sources of electricity?
 Does your office recycle and compost?
 Is there a high amount of water usage in the kitchen or bathroom?
 Once these pain points are identified, you can start addressing them.

 Step 9: Make your coworkers aware and discuss your goals

 Sustainability starts with understanding the problem.
 Once you identify your office’s pain points, start the conversation by sending resources to your friends and coworkers and talking to them informally about what you notice in the office.
-If you have time or financial constraint, consider signing up for a demo of Plan A’s product here, and we will use over 205,000 data points customized to your office to prioritize your pain points.
+If you have time or financial constraint, consider signing up for a demo of Plan A’s product here, and we will use over 205,000 data points customised to your office to prioritise your pain points.
 We create concrete steps for you to take in the journey to sustainability.

 Step 10: Keep your coworkers updated on successful endeavours